ahrefs/atd/README.md

 The ATD language and atdgen were originally created at MyLife by Martin Jambon in 2010.
 Atdj was created at MyLife by John Billings in 2010.
 Multiple volunteers contributed to the project after that.
-Other prominent contributors have included Jeff Meister, David Sheets, and Rudi Grinberg.
+Other prominent contributors include Jeff Meister, David Sheets, and Rudi Grinberg.

 We distribute the source code under the terms of a BSD license.